 The MHSDS data also contains information about mental health services for children and young people.
 We are working closely with providers who have not yet submitted data and expect coverage and data quality to continue to increase for this area over the coming months.

-Further information about interpreting the changes in the number of providers can be found in the Mental Health Bulletin 2018-19 Annual report found at:
+Further information about interpreting the changes in the number of providers can be found in the Mental Health Bulletin 2018-19 Annual report.

 Many of the measures in the monthly data file were previously part of the MHLDS Monthly Reports.
 There are notes in the metadata file about which measures previously published in MHLDS Monthly Reports can be compared to measures in the Monthly data file, although it may take more time for these measures to support direct like for like comparisons.

 This publication series does not currently include statistics for Out of Area Placements (OAPs) in acute adult mental health services.
 The Department of Health and Social Care directed NHS Digital to introduce an interim OAP collection prior to this information being available from version 2.0 of the MHSDS.
-Full details of this collection and links to the related publication series can be found at:
+Learn more about this collection and the related publication series.